daniel-devi/daniel-devi/README.md

 Web Developer
 -------------

-* 🌍  I'm based in UK
+* 🌍  I'm based in the UK
 * ✉️  You can contact me at [devonaguh33@gmail.com](mailto:devonaguh33@gmail.com)
 * 🧠  I'm learning Dart and Flutter
 * 🤝  I'm open to collaborating on Interesting Projects